Xanax is used to treat anxiety and panic disorders. Knowing how long Xanax stays in your system is important for addiction treatment and drug tests.

 Medication-assisted treatment (MAT) may be used to help treat Xanax addiction.
 MAT is useful in addiction treatment for easing withdrawal symptoms or preventing relapse.
 Common medications that are effective for treating addictions to benzodiazepines are buprenorphine and methadone.

-Blueprints for Recovery offers inpatient treatment programs where you will stay at the treatment center for a duration of time while you detox and recover.
+The PAC Program offers inpatient treatment programs where you will stay at the treatment center for a duration of time while you detox and recover.
 Inpatient care provides you with around-the-clock support and treatment to make this process as easy and comfortable as possible.

 Outpatient care is also available as a treatment option.
 Outpatient treatment is often a good option for those who have work or family responsibilities they do not want to leave behind while receiving treatment.
 During outpatient treatment, you will go to the treatment center at dedicated times to work on your recovery program.
 This allows you to continue living at home during this process.